‘It’s beautiful, bial, and so warm!’

-The forests had noticeably thickened the further north they journeyed, but they weren’t even close to the grandness of the forests of his people, so Mock said.
+The forests had noticeably thickened the further north they journeyed, but they weren’t yet close to the grandness of the forests of his people, so Mock said.

-‘The trees are so tall that you can crane your neck right back and still not see into its highest branches …. the water is as sweet as wine … the wind is warm and filled with the scent of lillas … the colours … the soft earth … you’re going to love it.’
+‘The trees are so tall that you can crane your neck right back and still not see into their highest branches …. the water is as sweet as wine … the wind is warm and filled with the scent of lillas … the colours … the soft earth … you’re going to love it, biala.’

-He was exaggerating, of course; reality is rarely like one remembers.
-Still, she had never seen him so wistful.
+He was exaggerating, of course: reality was rarely like one remembered.
+Still, she’d never seen him so wistful.
 It was strange to think how disgusted he had once been at the idea of going home.
 Now …

 They set up camp deep in the woods.
 Mock lit a small fire but Grinda no longer needed its warmth.
 It did push the darkness away, however, and she was grateful for that.
-Mock might be excited about the woods but she was yet to get used to it.
-Used to the quiet.
-Used to the blackness.
+Mock might be excited about the woods but she was yet to get used to the sheer quiet and blackness.
 It could get so dark between the trees you could hardly see anything at all.

 ‘Have no fear, biala, I am with you.’
 Pushing aside her hair, he kissed the back of her neck.
 He always seemed to know what she was feeling.

-She started and gripped onto Mock’s arms at the sound of a howl.
-Another soon followed.
-Followed by a third.
-Winter stomped his hoof and snorted in fear
+She gripped onto Mock’s arms at the sound of a howl.
+Another howl followed.
+Then a third.
+Winter stomped his hoof, snorting in fear.

-Mock wrapped his arms tightly around her.
-‘They are far away.
-And wolves rarely eat men.’
+Mock wrapped his arms around her.
+‘They are far away, and wolves rarely eat men.’
 He kissed her again.
 ‘Like I said, have no fear, I will protect you.’

-She nodded but it did not ease the chill creeping up her spine.
+She nodded but it didn’t ease the chill creeping up her spine.

-Later that night, Mock left the tent, his belt of knives already strapped to his waist, his sword in hand.
+Later that night, Mock left the tent, his belt of knives already strapped to his waist, his sword tight in his fist.

 Next, he woke Grinda.